amar2468/GameHive/README.md

 1. Player Choice - User chooses between rock, paper, scissors

 2. Computer Choice - A random choice will be made between rock, paper, scissors

+3. Attempts - User is given three attempts to win the round.
+In order to win points, they need to either:
+(a) Win 3 times
+(b) Win 2 times

+4. Points - If the user wins the round, they will receive 10 points.
+This will be added to their total score for this game and the leaderboard for this game can be found in the profile page under the sidebar heading "Leaderboard"

+**Testing**

+Testing is required with any app that is being created.
+For GameHive, unit testing and integration testing were/are being used to test a variety of functionalities such as:
+(a) Registration process
+(b) Login process
+(c) Testimonials form
+(d) Update personal details form
+(e) Change password form

+This ensures that these aspects of GameHive work correctly.
+The test files are called tests.py and can be found in this project.